fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Set-AzureADMSGroup.md

 ```

 ### -SecurityEnabled
-This parameter indicated that the group is security enabled.
+Specifies whether the group is security enabled.
-For security groups this value must be set to True
+For security groups, this value must be $True.

 ```yaml
 Type: Boolean